Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 42:
 - By ML500.
-- Reference to the "hand holding a gun" meme.
+- Remake based on the meme of a hand holding a gun.

 ufo 43:
 - By RetroAdvance64.